breschmidt182/ecommerceBehindTheScenes/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

+# Run the App
+Install all packages by running npm i in the terminal.
+Then once that is completed run npm start this should get a notification to pop up in the terminal saying the app is running on port 3001.
+This app does not have anything to the client side.
+This project is just to showcase my backend skills.
+Once the port is running you can go to a platform like Insomnia or Postman and test each route.
+To close the port go back to the terminal and hit ctrl + c.

 # Screenshots
 ![Insomnia Img](./db/challenge13-2022-07-05%20164305.png)
 ![Insomnia Img](./db/challenge13-%202022-07-05%20164342.png)